stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 When a placement group is in the ``clean`` state, the primary OSD and the replica OSDs have successfully peered and there are no stray replicas for the placement group.
-Ceph replicated all objects in the placement group the correct number of times.
+Stone replicated all objects in the placement group the correct number of times.